 Wharton’s highly selective Ph.D. program in Applied Economics offers students many resources not available at other institutions, such as a 1:1 faculty to student ratio and an up-front guarantee of five years of funding with minimal teaching requirements.
 Combining the faculties of the departments of Real Estate and Business Economics & Public Policy, Wharton’s Applied Economics program leverages the breadth and depth of its faculty to prepare students for careers doing frontier theoretical and empirical research.
 Students can focus on a variety of areas including Behavioral Economics, Development Economics, Energy and Environmental Economics, Industrial Organization, Market Design, Public Economics, Risk Management, and Urban Economics and Real Estate.
 Students may also develop an inter-disciplinary focus by taking courses and working with faculty in some of the other departments at Wharton such as Finance, Health Care Management, Management, and Marketing.

 All admitted students are granted a fellowship, including tuition, fees, and stipend.
-Applications for matriculation in Fall 2018 are due December 15, 2017.
+Details about the application process, deadlines and requirements are available here

 Prospective students interested in pursuing a degree in Applied Economics must apply for admission to the Wharton Doctoral Programs in Applied Economics.